 However, omniscience and predetermination don’t have to be mutually inclusive.
 God has the ability to decide when and if He predetermines something.
 (Our understanding of the “logic” of this phenomenon is not necessary; God’s ability to do this has been illustrated throughout the Scriptures, and that alone is sufficient for the Orthodox.)
 This predetermination can exist outside His omniscience, just as His omniscience can exist outside predetermination.
 In other words, just because God knows something will happen does not necessarily mean He predetermined or orchestrated it.

 The Orthodox view of free will further asserts that everything in our earthly lives is a choice, even accepting the Grace of God.
 God is the source of all that is good.
 Therefore, without His cooperation and help, we can’t do any good thing.
 It is our choice whether we live a life that pleases God or one that saddens Him.
 God knows all things we will do, but He does not make those decisions for us.
 He wants us to follow Him, to love Him and do what is good.
 But it is not God’s will that we be forced to do this.
 For if we were forced to love Him, could we really call it love?

 From the Church Fathers

-We leave you today with a quote from St. Iranaeus that summarizes the Orthodox position on free will.
+We leave you today with a quote from St. Iranaeus that summarizes this topic beautifully.
 Some food for thought. 🙂

 The discussion surrounding free will is obviously more complex than we’ve made it in this post.
 However, it all boils down to the difference between omniscience and predetermination.
 God’s power and His knowledge astound us, and we make fools of ourselves attempting to comprehend what is beyond our understanding.
 We know God created us with free will, and for those who believe in Him, that much is enough.